-- 290.159 Management of an entity performs many activities in managing the entity in the best interests of stakeholders of the entity.
-It is not possible to specify every activity that is a management responsibility.
-However, management responsibilities involve leading and directing an entity, including making significant decisions regarding the acquisition, deployment and control of human, financial, physical and intangible resources. - 290.160 Whether an activity is a management responsibility depends on the circumstances and requires the exercise of judgment.
-Examples of activities that would generally be considered a management responsibility include -
+- 290.159 Management responsibilities involve controlling, leading and directing an entity, including making decisions regarding the acquisition, deployment and control of human, financial, technological, physical and intangible resources. - 290.160 Determining whether an activity is a management responsibility depends on the circumstances and requires the exercise of judgment.
+Examples of activities that would be considered a management responsibility include - (a) Setting policies and strategic direction; - (b) Hiring or dismissing employees;